Order of Precedence for CSS Rules

 This lesson will answer those questions.

-Location of rules
+Order per location of rules

 Cascading style sheet rules can be located in several places, which include browser default style sheet, external style sheet, embedded styles, and inline style rules.